-- Priority Pass Select lounges.
+- Priority Pass Select lounges by registering for a Priority Pass card.
 This means Alaska Airlines clubs and a variety of clubs in the US and abroad.

 - Airspace lounges in Baltimore, Cleveland, and New York JFK.

-- And the $200 airline fee credit that is provided to cardmembers (must choose one airline for the whole year) can be used on lounge day passes.
+- And the $200 airline fee credit you can opt into that is provided to cardmembers (must choose one airline for the whole year) can be used on lounge day passes.

 This Affects Centurion Cardholder Benefits on US Airways, Too